weezel/BandEventNotifier/README.md

 - [X] Dynamic plugin loader for evenues

-- [ ] Design database
+- [X] Design database

-- [ ] Implement threaded fetcher.
+- [X] Implement threaded fetcher.
 Initializes plugins (venues) and stores fetched events into a database.

+- [ ] Style clean ups

+- [ ] Maturing and cleaning

 ## Developer information
 ### Implementing a new venue parser
-When implementing a new venue parser, here's a quick start:

-- Implement methods shown in `absvenueparser.py` abstract class.
+=== This section is under construction! ===

+BandEventNotifier can be extended with plugins.
+Each venue is a plugin.
+File `plugin\_handler.py` checks available plugins under `venues/` directory, and automatically loads everything with a `plugin_` prefix from that directory.
+File `bandeventnotifier.py` handles fetching by calling `plugin_\handler.py` and putting parsed data in to a database.

+If one implements an own plugin, it should implement a method called `parseEvents(data)` which yields the following dict and keys:

+	Keys = [u'city', u'country', u'price', u'venue', u'date', u'event']

+	Data = {u'city': 'Tampere', u'country': 'Finland', u'price': [u'12e', u'10e'], u'venue': "Dog's home", u'date': u'2015-6-12', u'event': u'A-Fest: Appendix, Korrosive (USA), V\xe4ist\xe4 12\u20ac (ennakko 10\u20ac, tiketti)'}

+By using the following construction, it's possible to use an aggregate function of SQLite to insert data into database.
+This method is prepared statement which prevents SQL injections.

+When implmenting a plugin, an example plugin `venues/plugin\_dogshome.py` can be used as a reference.

-- File name prefix should be `plugin_`, i.e. `plugin_klubi.py`.
+File name prefix should be `plugin_`, i.e. `plugin_klubi.py`.

 ### Please follow the following coding conventions:
 - Indent is four spaces.
 - Line width is maximum 80 chars, really.
-- Please see the existing files for reference.
+- Please use the existing files as a reference.

-## Constraints for database
-There are many bands
-There are many venues

-Venues can have many bands
-A band can have many gigs in different venues
-A band can have many gigs in the same venue

-There can be many bands with the same name